 What is the IRS?

 Finally, the third division is the Large Business and International Division or LB&I. Here, the accountants and clerks are solely responsible for the tax documents sent in by large businesses and businesses with an international presence.
+Here, they process more complicated types of tax forms and ensure the content is up to date and compliant with law.
+Each employee in each of these divisions must have a deep understanding in terms of what the government may require of every individual or business.

 Because the IRS is contained within the Treasury Department, it’s vitally important that the work the IRS does is accurate.
-The Treasury and the entire government rely heavily on every tax dollar that is collected.
-And that’s why, as taxpayers, we are expected to honestly report every source of income.
+The Treasury and the entire government rely heavily on every tax dollar that is collected and that’s why, as taxpayers, we are expected to honestly report every source of income.

 IRS Jobs Explained

 Analyst positions allow you to dig deep into the data handed to you.
-Whether you’re applying for a position as a program evaluation and risk analyst, a program analyst, operations research analyst or policy analyst, the work you do requires that you look for the tiniest, but most important details.
+Whether you’re applying for a position as a program evaluation and risk analyst, a program analyst, operations research analyst, or a policy analyst, the work you do requires that you look for the tiniest, but most important details.
 You’ll write and submit highly detailed reports that your supervisor will use in determining any changes to be made to tax policy.

-Completed introductory courses should include introduction to accounting 1 and II, introduction to financial accounting, principles of accounting 1 and II, introduction to managerial accounting and principles of financial accounting.
+Completed introductory courses should include introduction to accounting 1 and II, introduction to financial accounting, principles of accounting 1 and II, introduction to managerial accounting, and principles of financial accounting.

 Examples of intermediate accounting include financial accounting, intermediate accounting 1, II and III and introduction to financial reporting.